 Come and check out the different areas and see what appeals to you.
 San Diego has several very distinct neighborhoods so it’s worth spending some time finding out which neighborhood fits your criteria, and your budget, best.

 San Diego’s economy is booming right now.
 There are loads of opportunities in almost all industries, but San Diego is most renowned for its biotech and technology sector.”

 Any Resources You Found Useful During the Process of Moving to and/or Building a New Life in San Diego?

 This Newcomers guide to San Diego, from San Diego Magazine, is quite useful.

 Stay at Airbnbs and get to know the locals.
 That’s the best way to find the intel on this city.

-I am happy to help as well, my email is [email protected].”
+I am happy to help as well with any questions you may have about life in San Diego.
+My email is [email protected].”

 Is There Something You Just Have to See or Do When You are in San Diego?